mateusz/silverstripe-frontend/Readme.md

 ## Features

-- provides an sspagination jQuery UI widget that acts as a drop-in replacement for regular pagination.
+- provides a sspagination jQuery UI widget that acts as a drop-in replacement for regular pagination.
+- provides a ssendless widget that adds a Twitter-style rollout pagination.

 # Components